tdwg/website/conferences/2024/submissions/posters/index.md

 * If you are on a Mac, we recommend that you export using the option for “Best electronic distribution” because it will preserve your links as functional URLs.
 * If you wish to share your poster in more than one file format (for example, in the original editable file type, which will be easier for others to reuse), please let us know, so we can try to accommodate you.
 * Name your PDF using the file-naming convention above.
-* The link to upload your poster to Google Drive will be provided in a separate email.
+* The link to upload your poster to Google Drive is provided in a separate email.
-  * Upload a copy of your poster (and optionally a video) to Google Drive.
+  * Upload your poster (and optionally a video) to Google Drive.
 Note that you must sign in first.
   * If this is a problem please email your poster to [editor@tdwg.org](mailto:editor@tdwg.org).
 Make sure you get an email acknowledging receipt.
 If you do not receive this within 12 h of sending your email, contact [editor@tdwg.org](mailto:editor@tdwg.org) without appending the file.

 {:id="tip-update-file"}